Relintai/pandemonium_engine_docs/tutorials/scripting/gdscript/gdscript_styleguide.md

 Use one blank line inside functions to separate logical sections.

+Note:
-.. note:: We use a single line between classes and function definitions in the class reference and
+ We use a single line between classes and function definitions in the class reference and
           in short code snippets in this documentation.

 Line length